 As urban millennials and self-proclaimed nature geeks, we look for brands that reflect who we are.
 Where we’ve been.
 What we care about.

 Brands are catching on — particularly when it comes to environmental responsibility.
-From Nature Valley granola bars to Seventh Generation cleaning products, corporations are leaning into our generation’s collective call for corporate sustainability.
+From Nature Valley granola bars to Seventh Generation cleaning products, corporations are leaning into our generation’s collective call for corporate sustainability, through both meaningful action and authentic brand storytelling.

 But as scholars and critics have noted, there’s more to being a sustainable brand than adding a recycling symbol to your packaging.
 We’ve noticed two brands that go beyond greenwashing — with very different approaches.